maxshabs/project_web/README.md

     * Sign up by choosing your own Username, Display name, profile picture and password (and Verifying your password) to create your very own VidTube account and unlock features such as commenting, editing, deleting and uploading videos and many more!
     * Already have an account?
 No worries! click the "Already have an account?
 Log in" text and you will be brought to the Sign-in page, where you can log in to your account.
     * Don't want to sign up? click the VidTube logo and you will be brought back to the Home page.
+    * Make sure your password fits the criteria and that your password and verification password match, or else you wont be allowed to sign up.

 # 📷 Screenshots from the Web app: